-In 2008, we granted stock options to our named executive officers as follows: Mr. Graziano-300,000 non-qualified stock options, Mr. McNaughton-100,000 incentive stock options, Mr. Green-200,000 incentive stock options and Ms. Luscinski-100,000 incentive stock options.
+In 2009, we granted stock options to our named executive officers as follows: Mr. Graziano-400,000 non-qualified stock options, Mr. McNaughton-200,000 incentive stock options, Mr. Green-400,000 incentive stock options and Ms. Luscinski-200,000 incentive stock options.
 The amount of these grants was determined primarily based on the peer group compensation data that we reviewed from the Radford Global Life Sciences Survey.
 The face value of the awards for each of our named executive officers, calculated by multiplying the number of shares by the exercise price, was approximately based on the average face value of the option grants made by the companies in our peer group for executives performing similar roles.
 In order to utilize the standardized data contained in the Radford Global Life Sciences Survey, our Chief Executive Officer performed for the Compensation Committee a detailed review of the actual roles of each of our named executive officers and, where a named executive officer's actual role contained portions of the responsibilities for several of the standardized positions used in the survey, data for each position was reviewed and utilized in determining the actual amount of the grant to the named executive officer.
-Additionally, the Compensation Committee considered the amounts of the grants being made to our other named executive officers, particularly in deciding to make grants of an equal number of shares to Ms. Luscinski and Mr. McNaughton.
+Additionally, the Compensation Committee considered the amounts of the grants being made to our other named executive officers.